Root Canal Perth

 The third visit is the finishing of the root canal treatment!
 The canal spaces that have been cleaned are flushed out of all the medicine and filled up with rubber.
 The top of the tooth then generally requires a protective covering like a crown to prevent the tooth from splitting and requiring extraction.
 A well sealed filling on top of the tooth also helps elongate the life of your root canal, by preventing reinfection of the root canal space!

-Above: molar tooth during second stage of root canal treatment getting sterilized with a special file
+Root Canal Perth: molar tooth during second stage of root canal treatment getting sterilized with a special file

 What will it feel like?

 People are often worried about having root canal treatment.
 Local anaesthetic injections numb the tooth up.
 We then use a rubber dam (also known as a rain coat/umbrella) to keep everything nice and tidy.
 If you feel anxious about treatment, we have laughing gas and other options to help you feel more relaxed.
 If your tooth is very sensitive during the treatment, we STOP the procedure!